andrewrlee/vendor-specific-media-type-validation/README.md

 }
 ```

-This produces a validation 400 error with a response like:
+This causes Fizzbuzz to fail to have their order validated with a 400 error response with the error payload:

 ```json
 {